lekhrajdinkar/ReactJS16/NOTES/002_Components.md

 1. split the UI into independent and reusable pieces.
 2. Custom, reusable HTML elements.
-3. data is stored and handled, using state and props
+3. data is stored and handled, using state and props, pass down data as props to children, lift up data in parent state.
+4. [HOC](https://reactjs.org/docs/higher-order-components.html) - high order component - to wrap component with other functionalities.

 ### JSX
 > Js + XML, react uses JSX for template whick looks like Html but are XML and gets tranformed into javaScript after rendering.